akashzakde/Java_CICD_Project_EKS/readme.md

-# CICD Project without ArgoCD
+# CICD Project without ArgoCD ( Push Based Deployment )

 This project is all about CICD pipeline without ArgoCD .
 We are going to create CICD project by simply hosting spring boot application on AWS EKS cluster . we are using push based deployment approach here .